Midwife in the Tire Swing

 “I have never heard of Elizabeth Taylor,” Said Fr.
 Coughlin.

-Open, strewn across the broad black walnut library table were concordances, hagiographies, versions, commentaries, Lives of the Saints and a weighty Vulgate.
+Open, strewn across the broad walnut library table were concordances, hagiographies, versions, commentaries, Lives of the Saints and a weighty Vulgate.
 The priest lifted the big book and held it over his head as if to bludgeon the fallen angel.
 Dave gave a Gallic shrug, implying much, saying nothing.
 The fumes of Mexican laughing tobacco, cannabis, Maryjane, made the room even closer, even more so than the Church’s recipe of myrrh and Valerian muskroot, frankincense and resins.
 Suffocating.
 Fr.
-Coughlin lunged to open a rusted shut window and nicked himself on red, flaking steel.
+Coughlin lunged to open a rusted shut window and nicked himself on rusted, flaking steel.
 “Damn!”
 Blood welled.
 He sucked his thumb until the pain retreated.
 Now the crank was jammed and he had split a thumbnail.
 Fr.
 Coughlin pushed harder, throwing his weight against it.
-The window relented and opened a crack.
-Rust that clotted in the passageways of the dormer mechanism crumbled and fell, dusting the carpeting with small red leaves of an early iron autumn.
-A light puff of air whispered over the fine auburn hairs of his wrist and forearm.
+The window opened a crack.
+Rust crumbled and fell, dusting the carpeting with small red leaves of an early iron autumn.
+A light puff of air whispered over his wrist and forearm.
 “Damn, damn, damn, damn.”
-The priest paced before the full-length mirror and with his right index finger poked holes in the clotted air of his scriptorium.
+The priest paced before the full-length mirror and with his right index finger poked holes in the clotted air of the scriptorium.
 The Little Flower was right as always; the place was wanting ventilation.

 “She’s been here,” said Dave.